skimlab/spatialCCC/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you a basic workflow of the package:

+### Load necessary packages

 ``` r
 library(SpatialExperiment)